PandasWS/Pandas/3rdparty/boost/libs/gil/example/README.md

 # Boost.GIL Examples

-This directory contains GIL sample code.
+This directory contains

+- examples of C++ programs using GIL
+- configuration files for Boost.Build command line and CMake integration for popular IDEs.

 We provide Boost.Build (`Jamfile`) and CMake (`CMakeLists.txt`) configurations to build the examples.